-On its golden anniversary, I feel compelled to point out that the debut album from Crosby, Stills, and Nash was not heralded as a supergroup as its imminent release approached in late May 1969 ( that term was first used by a Time magazine reporter who coined it to describe Blind Faith‘s pairing of ex- Cream Eric Clapton and Ginger Baker with Traffic‘s Steve Winwood later that same summer ).
-But hindsight certainly has proven that the qualifier “the first supergroup” to describe any band containing The Byrds’ David Crosby, Buffalo Springfield‘s Stephen Stills, and Graham Nash from English hit machine The Hollies was completely warranted.
+As its imminent release approached in late May 1969, I feel compelled to point out, the debut album from Crosby, Stills, and Nash was not heralded as a “supergroup” ( that term was first used by a Time magazine reporter who coined it to describe Blind Faith‘s pairing of ex- Cream Eric Clapton and Ginger Baker with Traffic‘s Steve Winwood later that same summer ).
+But hindsight certainly has proven that the qualifier “the first supergroup” to describe any band containing The Byrds’ David Crosby, Buffalo Springfield‘s Stephen Stills, and Graham Nash from English hit machine The Hollies, quickly would prove to be completely warranted.
 The case can be made measured by any metric you choose to define pop music greatness: initial retail sales; concert attendance then and since; the number of subsequent Crosby, Stills, and Nash albums; their individual and collective influence on multiple generations socially and politically; and their lasting impact with a legacy second to none.

 Graham Nash tells several back stories about the formation of Crosby, Stills, and Nash and that legendary 1969 debut in his entertaining autobiography Wild Tales.
 Regarding their unique triad harmonies first displayed in such Hall of Fame classics as “Suite: Judy Blue Eyes”, “You Don’t Have to Cry”, “Wooden Ships”,”Guinevere”, and “Marrakesh Express”, Graham was so excited yet confident that their newly-discovered sound was going to be big that Nash arranged for the trio to audition live in front of Apple Records co-owner Beatle George Harrison and label Head of A&R Peter Asher.
 The trio received a prompt, polite letter the very next day declining to sign Crosby, Stills, and Nash because “…it would not be a good fit.”
 OK then, whatever.